In general terms, it is understood as a process that involves the transformation or degradation of glycogen.

 The enzyme catalyzes the phosphorolytic cleavage of the α- (1,4) glycosidic bond, releasing glucose molecules one at a time from the non-reducing ends, i.e., the ends with a free 4′-OH group, of the external branches.
 This reaction, which does not consume ATP but an orthophosphate, produces glucose 1-phosphate.

 Glycogen (n glucose residues) + Pi → Glucose 1-phosphate + glycogen (n-1 glucose residues)

-In vivo, glycogen phosphorylase catalyses an irreversible phosphorolysis, a reaction that is particularly advantageous for the muscle in the skeletal state but also for the heart.
+In vivo, glycogen phosphorylase catalyzes an irreversible phosphorolysis, a perfect reaction for the muscle in the skeletal state and the heart.

 The irreversibility of the reaction is guaranteed by the ratio [Pi] / [glucose 1-phosphate], which is usually greater than 100.
-However, and quite the contrary, the reaction is easily reversible in vitro.
+However, and quite the contrary, the reaction is readily reversible in vitro.

-Glycogen phosphorylase acts repectively on the non-reducing ends of the branches and stops when the glucose unit that is 4 residues from the branch point is reached: this is the outer limit of the dextrin limit.
+Glycogen phosphorylase acts respectively on the non-reducing ends of the branches and stops when the glucose unit that is four residues from the branch point is reached: this is the outer limit of the dextrin limit.

 The second enzymatic activity hydrolyzes this α- (1,6) -glycosidic bond, releasing glucose and an unbranched chain of glucose units bound to (1,4).

-Without the branch, glycogen phosphorylase can continue to eliminate glucose units until it reaches the next dextrin limit.
+Without the branch, glycogen phosphorylase can continue eliminating glucose units until it reaches the next dextrin limit.